disapp/icoonies/README.md

     //css
 	.myClass #icoo-area-1 	{ /*icoonies*/  fill:green; stroke:blue; stroke-width:5;}

-Using this way allows you to get a large number of solutions from a single **icon svg**, just by writing little markup:
+Using this way allows you to get a large number of solutions from a single **icon svg (icoon)**, just by writing little markup:

     //html
 	<span class=”myIconGreen”>lorem ipsum.. </span>